coderamen666/srd-v3.5-md/spells/spells-s.md

 This spell combines several elements to create a powerful protection from scrying and direct observation.
-When casting the spell, you dictate what will and will not be observed in the spell's area.
+When casting the spell, you dictate what will and will not be observed in the spell’s area.
 The illusion created must be stated in general terms.
 Once the conditions are set, they cannot be changed.